DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 ### AppointmentTooltip.ContentProps

-Describes properties passed to a component that renders a tooltip content.
+Describes properties passed to a component that renders a content.

 Field | Type | Description
 ------|------|------------